By Eric Elezuo

 Some people have been complaining about marginalization of South-East and South-South, do you have any special package for these regions?

 I want to set up an economic commission for the South-East.
-I have said it before; Nigerians should apologise to the Ibos in particular because after the war, we kept fighting a lot of imaginary wars against the Ibos.
+I have said it before; Nigerians should apologise to the Igbos in particular because after the war, we kept fighting a lot of imaginary wars against the Igbos.
 So, it is time to complete the second and create the third Niger Bridge because based on my exposure, the Ibo man has conquered the world, therefore, we must create an opportunity for them to be able to do what they love most – trading.
 My experience in Onitsha and Owerri is that people are not actually interested in living in Nigeria but as long as Nigeria doesn’t work for anyone, people will definitely have to secede.
 When people leave the country without being afraid of dying in the Mediterranean Sea; the person has seceded from Nigeria.
 And the only way we can bring them back is to institute justice.

 Sir, do you actually believe in restructuring which everyone is clamouring for?